netzkollektiv/ratenkaufbyeasycredit-api-v3/README.md

-# OpenAPI Generator Config for ratenkaufbyeasycredit-payment-api-v3
+# OpenAPI Generator Config for ratenkaufbyeasycredit-v3 API's

-This repository holds the OpenAPI specification of the ratenkauf by easyCredit API v3 and the configuration files to generate clients for different programming languages, most importantly the PHP client.
+This repository holds the OpenAPI specifications of the ratenkauf by easyCredit API v3 (payment, merchant, calculator) and the configuration files to generate clients for different programming languages, most importantly the PHP client.

 ## PHP Generator Configuration & Templates